 Absence of iron rich food

-Breastfed babies who don’t have any iron rich foods24 after six months of age may also have low iron stores.
+Breastfed babies who don’t have any iron rich foods after six months of age may also have low iron stores.
+The Art of Breastfeeding mentions some iron rich foods:

 Health reasons